Thank you for your interest in the Maine-Dartmouth Family Medicine Residency!

 MDFMR was founded in 1973, and has advocated for the value and relevance of the family doctor on the local and national stages ever since.
 Our initial goal was to train physicians in the full breadth of primary care to serve rural communities in Maine; now we feel confident that our graduates have both the clinical acumen as well as the independent learning skills to provide basic health care for all people anywhere in the country or around the world.

-We are the only residency in our community hospital, MaineGeneral Medical Center’s Alfond Center for Health, and therefore we offer a hands-on, experiential style of learning that provides an accurate preparation for work in underserved or rural areas.
+We are the only residency in our community hospital, MaineGeneral Medical Center’s Alfond Center for Health, and therefore we offer a hands-on, experiential style of learning that provides an accurate preparation for work in medically underserved or rural areas.
 Our residents are experienced in newborn resuscitation and stabilization and transfer of critically ill adult and obstetric patients.
 Intrinsic to our community-based setting is that MDFMR faculty physicians are role models in providing full spectrum primary care, attending with residents in the ICU, labor and delivery, nursing homes, and outpatient clinics.

-A few of our strengths: Osteopathy – Integrative Medicine– Geriatric Medicine – Sports Medicine – Dermatology – Community Activism
+A few of our strengths: Osteopathy – Integrative Medicine – Geriatric Medicine – Sports Medicine – Dermatology – Community Activism

 At Maine-Dartmouth we are particularly proud of several unique aspects of our curriculum.
 First, we are an integrated allopathic/ osteopathic residency accredited through the Accreditation Council for Graduate Medical Education (ACGME) with Osteopathic Recognition.
 Our MD and DO residents both benefit from a three-year longitudinal curriculum in osteopathy as well as from the integration of osteopathic manipulative medicine into the primary care office and inpatient setting.

 In addition, residents are exposed to teaching by fellows and faculty in geriatric medicine, osteopathic neuromusculoskeletal medicine (ONMM), and sports medicine.
-Through our geriatric medicine fellowship we offer extensive exposure to nursing home continuity care, interdisciplinary team-based assessment, inpatient and outpatient consultative care, and geriatric systems of care.
+Through our geriatric medicine fellowship we offer extensive exposure to nursing home continuity care, interdisciplinary team-based assessment, inpatient and outpatient consultative care, and geriatrics systems of care.
 We have family practice and internal medicine attendings boarded in geriatric medicine who (along with our fellows) are enthusiastic about mentoring students and residents in the care of this challenging and growing population.

 We were one of the first residencies to pilot a national integrative medicine curriculum which several of our faculty contributed to.
 Residents continue to participate in the Integrative Medicine in Residency curriculum; they develop an appreciation of integrative medicine concepts and a basic understanding of many of the complementary techniques that their patients take advantage of.